checkly/checkly-cli/CONTRIBUTING.md

 ## ESLint rules and commit messages

 Projects are configured to check code linting for staged files before each commit.
 Also, the commit message must follow config conventions.
-After running `npm run prepare` and install the `git` hooks, before each commit the `lint-staged` and `commitlint` will check if everything is fine.
+After running `npm run build` and install the `git` hooks, before each commit the `lint-staged` and `commitlint` will check if everything is fine.

 If you have a work-in-progress commit, you can bypass the checks using the `--no-verify` flag, for example: `git commit -m "WIP commit" --no-verify`.